-The Redpath Museum’s commitment to Equity, Diversity, and Inclusion
+The Redpath Museum’s position on Equity, Diversity, and Inclusion

 Events over the past year have made it obvious that all institutions must address the necessity for change, and to acknowledge equity, diversity, and inclusion for all.
-As the oldest natural history museum in Canada, the Redpath Museum has been a cornerstone of research and preservation of the natural and cultural world, both for McGill University and for Canada.
-Since 1882, the museum has been preserving and displaying the valuable collections of McGill University and has played a central role in promoting scientific research and education.
-But, as it is a product of the nineteenth century, we acknowledge the museum is also rooted in McGill’s and its patrons’ colonial history, but we are committed to working towards Equity, Diversity, and Inclusion at the Redpath Museum has embarked on a novel public programming model.
-We are developing Redpath Museum Discovery Boxes, to promote greater accessibility and exposure to science and culture, that will provide education to a wider variety of schools in the community.
-Historically, school group visits were limited to those schools that can afford transport to downtown Montreal.
-Our Discovery Boxes are developed by professional educators and McGill research professors to deliver quality programming that matches the competencies outlined by the Programme de formation de l'école québécoise / Québec Education Program.
-We are also working toward subsidizing these Discovery Box deliveries to underrepresented schools to work toward getting high quality programming for everyone, equally.
+As the oldest purpose-built museum in Canada, the Redpath Museum has been a cornerstone of research and preservation of the natural and cultural world, both for McGill University and for Canada.
+Since 1882, the museum has protected, displayed, and shared the valuable collections of McGill University and has played a central role in promoting research and education.
+We acknowledge the museum is rooted in McGill’s and its patrons’ colonial history, but we are committed to working towards Equity, Diversity, and Inclusion at the Redpath Museum.

+We have been developing Redpath Museum Discovery Boxes, to promote greater accessibility and exposure to science and culture, that will provide education to a wider variety of schools in the community.
+Historically, school group visits were limited to those schools that had the means to displace to the museum.
+These Discovery Boxes are developed by professional educators and McGill research professors, to deliver quality programming that matches the competencies outlined by the Programme de formation de l'école québécoise / Québec Education Program.
+We are also working toward subsidizing these Discovery Box deliveries to underrepresented schools, to provide high quality programming for everyone, equally.

 We welcome your feedback on how we can do better.